wbamberg/idl-reference/docs/nsISAXMutableAttributes.md

 Set the attributes list.
 This method will clear any attributes in
 the list before adding the attributes from the argument.

-@param attributes The attributes object to replace populate the
-                  list with.

 #### Parameters ####